 11. Skaters cannot yell ‘Heads Up’ (or similar) unless imminent danger of collision exists.
 Swearing or yelling at other skaters will not be permitted.
 Any skater who acts inappropriately will be warned and then if the problem persists, removed from the ice with no refund (See RGIA Code of Conduct).

 12. Skaters are not permitted to use hand held devices or earphones while skating (coaches are permitted to use handheld devices to choreograph)

 13. Coaches must conduct their lessons from the barrier whenever possible and coaches must yield AT ALL TIMES to the skaters on the session.

 14. Coaches may teach group (semi-private) lessons with no more than 5 skaters per coach.
 RGIA Group lessons on Freestyle ice have priority on all Club Sessions.
 Group private lessons may not interrupt the flow and safety of the session.
 Drills that utilize the entire ice must not interrupt the flow of the session or disrupt other skaters/lessons.
+Calisthenics type exercises are not allowed on the ice at any time during freestyle sessions.
 Group sizes may be limited if the safety of the session is compromised.

 1. All skaters must wear a vest to have the right of way when doing their program